 Open the dove_fullsize.jpg example file and add a Levels adjustment layer.
 Click and drag each of the Input Levels sliders in the Properties panel to see the effect.
 Try to find the settings that look best for this image.

-Check out our extra on Reading a Histogram to learn more about what the histogram can tell you about an image.
+Review our lesson on reading a histogram to learn more about what it can tell you about an image.

 Here are a few tips for getting the best results with levels:

-If you move the white slider too far to the left, you will begin to lose detail in your image.
+If you move the white slider too far to the left, you'll begin to lose detail in your image.
 This is known as clipping.
 In the image below, you can see that the clouds have lost a lot of detail, and the color of the sky has also changed.
-Both of these problems are caused by clipping:
+Both of these problems are caused by clipping.

-If you move the black slider too far to the right, you will begin to see clipping in the image's shadows.
+If you move the black slider too far to the right, you'll start to see clipping in the image's shadows.
 In this example, the bird and branches have lost almost all of their detail.
 The color of the sky has also changed to a darker blue: